MrDevz-7/MrDevz-7/README.md

 ---

-I build full-stack web applications — from schema design and REST APIs to frontend rendering and cloud deployment.
-My current focus is shipping reliable production systems and building AI-powered products end-to-end.
+I build full-stack products end-to-end — schema design, REST APIs, frontend rendering, LLM orchestration, and cloud deployment — and I document what I build so a team can pick it up without me in the room.
+My deepest focus is backend systems and AI integration, and shipping production systems that stay up when things go wrong, not just CRUD that works in a demo.
+Based in Medellín, Colombia (UTC-5), which means full overlap with US Eastern business hours.

 ---